Campus Facility Planning

 About Campus Assessments

 What is a campus assessment?
-It is the next major step in planning changes to campuses and classrooms to align with the district’s educational specifications, which were finalized in 2019.
+It is a major step in planning changes to campuses and classrooms to align them with the district’s educational specifications, which were finalized in 2019.
 The district hired architects to assess nine Santa Monica elementary and middle school campuses.
-The assessments include taking deep look into how our campuses currently operate, looking at how they match the ed specs; imagining a future campus that brings the site up to the goals of the ed specs and determining first projects to be allocated funds from Measure SMS.
+The assessments include taking a deep look into how our campuses currently operate, looking at how they match the ed specs; imagining a future campus that brings the site up to the goals of the ed specs and determining the first projects to be allocated funds from Measure SMS.

 The assessments are also guided by the district's sustainability plan.

-We are currently in Phase 3.
-Based on feedback and new information found during Phase 2, architects will work with district staff to refine their plans to include phasing, or a suggested order of projects (for instance, removing portables, relocating parking and then erecting a new classroom building).
-They will also get estimates of costs for each item in a proposed construction phase.
+Phase 3: Based on feedback and new information found during Phase 2, architects worked with district staff to refine their plans to include phasing, or a suggested order of projects (for instance, removing portables, relocating parking and then erecting a new classroom building).
+They also estimated costs for each possible project.

-Phase 5: After ensuring alignment with educator and community input, district staff would work with the Facility District Advisory Committees to make project recommendations to the Board of Education, which would allocate Measure SMS funding and approve projects to move forward.
+Phase 5: After ensuring alignment with educators and community input, district staff is working with the Santa Monica Facility District Advisory Committee to make project recommendations to the Board of Education, which would allocate Measure SMS funding and approve projects to move forward.

-Design would begin in January 2021 with construction scheduled to begin in 2022 and 2023 depending on the complexity and ability to schedule the project.
+Design would likely begin in January 2021 with construction scheduled to begin in 2022 and 2023 depending on the complexity, movement of the project through the Division of State Architects and ability to schedule the project.

 - John Adams Middle School | PDF of presentation